Anjali-Khantaal/AI701-Evaluation-Robustness-Of-Textual-Inversion-Model/README.md

 1. **SD Textual Inversion Training** - A notebook for training textual inversion models using state-of-the-art tools.
 2. **Multi-Concept Inference** - A notebook focused on inference tasks involving multiple concepts in AI models.
 3. <Ishita to fill>
+4. **Preprocessing Script** - A script for preparing and processing the training data for the model.

 All notebooks leverage cutting-edge frameworks such as PyTorch, HuggingFace, and more, providing robust tools for researchers and developers.